rajinder-yadav/micro_test/README.md

 #Micro Test For C++11

-Testing just got a whole lot simpler, faster and easy to do, you have no more excuse not to test!
+Testing just got a whole lot simpler, faster and easy to get done, you have no more excuse not to test!

 Write beautiful easy to read test code with Micro Test and to get going all you need is a single include, in fact the entire framework is contained inside a single file less than 100 lines of code!